 The following is a sample, with brief commentary, of a period in my life when I loved an “OCDer,” who was subsequently diagnosed with a terminal illness that killed him in six months.
 In my latest book, The Yellow Star that Wasn’t http://chofstadter.com/yellow-star-that-wasnt/ I write about his obsessions with the Jews during the Holocaust, and how I began to adjust my behavior to his increasingly bizarre behavior.
-It wasn’t until long after he was gone that I realized that one of his gifts to me was my commitment to learn about Scandinavian Jewry during WW2 (see pull-down menu).
-Also, among the lessons I learned is that no caregiving model fits all.
-Where I could see the humor and beauty in my circumstances, I was comforted and energized.
+It wasn’t until long after he was gone that I realized that one of his gifts to me was my commitment to learn about Scandinavian Jewry during WW2.
+Also, among the lessons I learned is that where I could see the humor and beauty in my circumstances, I was comforted and energized.

 Bitten by a Squirrel.
 OCD and the Grim Reaper.
 Miami-Dade County Health Department Healthy Stories (2011)

-I Found My Obsession.
 When life became unbearable with an OCD’er I discovered my own obsession with golf.
 My story in Golf Digest, I Found My Obsession